-Spatial Price Equilibrium

-Anna Nagurney Isenberg School of Management University of Massachusetts Amherst, MA 01003

-Spatial Price Equilibrium

-Statement of the Problem

-In the spatial price equilibrium problem, one seeks to compute the commodity supply prices, demand prices, and trade flows satisfying the equilibrium condition that the demand price is equal to the supply price plus the cost of transportation, if there is trade between the pair of supply and demand markets; if the demand price is less than the supply price plus the transportation cost, then there will be no trade.

-• Enke (1951) established the connection between spatial price equilibrium problems and electronic circuit networks.

-• Samuelson (1952) and Takayama and Judge (1964, 1971) showed that the prices and commodity flows satisfying the spatial price equilibrium conditions could be determined by solving an extremal problem, in other words, a mathematical programming problem.

-Spatial price equilibrium models have been used to study problems in

-• agriculture, • energy markets, • and mineral economics, as well as in finance.
+Topic 4: Spatial Price Equilibrium Professor Anna Nagurney John F. Smith Memorial Professor and Director - Virtual Center for Supernetworks Isenberg School of Management University of Massachusetts Amherst, Massachusetts 01003 SCH-MGMT 825 Management Science Seminar Variational Inequalities, Networks, and Game Theory Spring 2016 ©Anna Nagurney 2016 マロト マヨト マヨト • Products today are produced in one part of the globe and then transported not only to different regions but often even across oceans to different continents in order to satisfy demanding consumers. • In addition, producers must compete and the reality today is that transportation costs must be considered. - Hence, economic trade has the structure of networks. - Spatial price equilibrium models serve as the foundation for a plethora of models for different commodities and applications. 向下 イヨト イヨト In the spatial price equilibrium (SPE) problem, one seeks to compute the commodity supply prices, demand prices, and trade flows satisfying the equilibrium condition that the demand price is equal to the supply price plus the cost of transportation, if there is trade between the pair of supply and demand markets; if the demand price is less than the supply price plus the transportation cost, then there will be no trade. ▲同→ ▲注→ ▲注→ 二注 • Enke (1951) established the connection between spatial price equilibrium problems and electronic circuit networks. • Samuelson (1952) and Takayama and Judge (1964, 1971) showed that the prices and commodity flows satisfying the spatial price equilibrium conditions could be determined by solving an extremal problem, in other words, a mathematical programming problem. • There have been numerous advances since these fundamental contributions, with many models making use of variational inequalities. 同下 イヨト イヨト Spatial price equilibrium models have been used to study problems in: - agriculture, - energy markets, - and mineral economics, as well as in finance.

 We will study a variety of spatial price equilibrium models, along with the fundamentals of the qualitative theory and computational procedures.

+同下 イヨト イヨト

+3

+An SPE Application: Agriculture